-Case in point: a friend approached me last week looking for help.
-He bought a two-family home in a great neighborhood just north of Boston.
-He has one 2-bedroom unit and one 3-bedroom unit.
-Both were in decent (though, admittedly, not great) condition.
-The units are a little out-of-date, and they’re definitely small, even by typical city-living standards.
+For example, a buyer purchased a two-family home in a great neighborhood just north of Boston in the early winter.
+He had one 2-bedroom unit and one 3-bedroom unit.
+Both were in decent condition.
+The units were a little dated and definitely small, even by typical city-living standards.
 He explained that he was having a hard time renting the units.
 Was his asking price too high?
 How could he get these units filled?
-His carrying costs were starting to add up!
+His carrying costs were starting to add up.

-I understand his frustration.
-Leasing during the off-season isn’t easy; but there are certain tricks we’ve learned over time that can fill vacancies faster–even in the dead of winter.
+His frustration was understandable: Leasing during the off-season isn't easy, but there are certain tricks we've learned over time that can fill vacancies faster—even in the dead of winter.

-When I looked at the listings my friend had put together, I realized he didn’t include a lot of pertinent information.
+Include pertinent information in your listings, and be comprehensive.
 Are utilities included?
 Is there on-site parking?
-Don’t put it on the prospect to track down information, particularly if you’re looking to lease during the off-season.
+Don't put it on the prospect to track down information, particularly if you're looking to lease during the off-season.

-In my experience, it’s easier to rent 1- and 2-bedroom units than 3-bedroom units.
-So, using my friend’s case as an example: the rooms in his 3-bedroom unit are really small.
-I suggested he try marketing the 3-bedroom as a 2-bedroom plus an office.
-The price he wanted was still very reasonable for a 2-bedroom, so this strategy will help him capture those looking for a 2-bedroom unit who might be enticed by having the third bedroom as an office, nursery, fitness room, etc.
+It's easier to rent 1- and 2-bedroom units than 3-bedroom units.
+So, using the buyer's case as an example: the rooms in his 3-bedroom unit were really small, so a solution would be marketing the 3-bedroom as a 2-bedroom plus an office.
+The price he wanted was still very reasonable for a 2-bedroom, so this strategy would help him capture those looking for a 2-bedroom unit who might be enticed by having the third bedroom as an office, nursery, fitness room, etc.

 People are busy.
 If you want to lease an apartment quickly, consider hosting an open house (or two—one on a weekend day, one on a weeknight).
 This gives people an opportunity to tour the unit without having to set up individual appointments.
 Most people think open houses are only worthwhile when you're selling your home; but in our experience, renters like the convenience of open houses, too.

-The two units that my friend was trying to lease are a bit out-of-date.
+The two units the buyer was trying to lease were a bit out-of-date.
 The kitchen has traditional oak cabinets with outdated hardware.
 A coat of white paint and new hardware would give the kitchen a more modern, fresh look.
-I suggested that he spring for a new stove while he’s at it.
-He could probably find a replacement stove on Craigslist–one that’s relatively new and in good condition, but is being discarded by someone who’s upgrading to stainless steel.
-I also urged him to swap out the light fixtures for a more modern look.
-These are easy upgrades that can be made in just a few days, but will present the vacant unit in a whole new light (no pun intended!).
+Upgrading appliances too can go a long way—it's easy to find a replacement stove on Craigslist, one that's relatively new and in good condition, but is being discarded by someone who's upgrading to stainless steel.
+Use the time to also swap out the light fixtures for a more modern look.
+These are easy upgrades that can be made in just a few days, but will present the vacant unit so much better.

-If you’ve been considering adding a washer and dryer, maybe now’s the time to pull the trigger.
-Consider springing for a coin-operated washer and dryer that can be shared by residents; or if your space and budget allow, consider installing a stackable washer and dryer set in each of the vacant units you’re hoping to rent.
+If you've been considering adding a washer and dryer, now's the time to pull the trigger.
+Consider springing for a coin-operated washer and dryer that can be shared by residents, or if your space and budget allow, consider installing a stackable washer and dryer set in each of the vacant units you're hoping to rent.
 Residents will be sure to appreciate the added amenity, and you can charge more in rent.

-Big apartment communities often throw in a few additional “sweeteners,” but it’s something that smaller building owners can do, too.
-Sweeteners–like free cable, or a $250 gift certificate to a local supermarket or grocery store–can make or break it for someone who’s comparing your apartment with others in the area.
+Big apartment communities often throw in a few additional "sweeteners," but it's something that smaller building owners can do, too.
+Free cable, or a $250 gift certificate to a local supermarket or grocery store can make or break it for someone who's comparing your apartment with others in the area.